symbio-n0mad/clipGreps/README.md

    - Now you can simply press your shortcut to run `clipGre.ps1` instantly — perfect for quick routine clipboard transformations or grep-style searches on the fly.

 **Pro Tip:**
 For this workflow, it’s handy to use the `-interactive` option.
-If you already specify all other desired options directly in the shortcut, the interactive mode will only prompt you for the search string and/or the replacement string.
+If you additionally specify all other desired options directly in the shortcut, the interactive mode will only prompt you for the search string and/or the replacement string.
 This keeps the usage fast and flexible while avoiding repetitive typing.

 ## CLI Tip: Run from Anywhere via PATH (Windows)